nens/threedi-docs/source/i_checking_schematisations.rst

 **What is checked?**

-For a table of all the checks run on the schematisation, and their respective error codes, see :doc:`the list of schematisation checks <current_schematisation_checks_page>`.
+For a table of all the checks run on the schematisation, and their respective error codes, see the :ref:`current_schematisation_checks`.

 There are currently different general checks applied on all tables and columns of the model database.
 These checks are: